 Disposable mascara brushes make for a wonderful tool as you are cleaning up your client’s brows.
 They go well with the razors.

 Microbrush applicator dispenser makes it easy to get organize your micro brushes and keep them inclosed.
 They’re tiny and if you keep them in the open they’ll go all over the place.

 My little favorite tools. ” Drum roll please “ for the Micro Applicator.
 Thank you to the creator of these little guys, I appreciate your imagination.

 Green Soap it’s much easier on the skin than alcohol wipes.
 It doesn’t dry the skin and removes access pigment after the procedure.
 You can dilute it between 1-5 and 1-8 ratios.
 (1 part green soap, 5 parts water)

-Broad-spectrum medical grade disinfectant to clean your tray and bed after each client.
-We like this one because it’s ready to use, you don’t have to worry about mixing it.
-Just pour it into a spray bottle and you’re good to go.
-Make sure you label your spray bottle correctly and always use your mask and gloves when applying it and wiping your work area.
+Broad spectrum medical grade disinfectant to clean your tray and bed after each client.
+We like this one because it’s ready to use; you don’t have to worry about mixing it.
+Just pour it into a spray bottle, and you’re ready.
+Ensure you label your spray bottle correctly and always use your mask and gloves when applying it and wiping your work area.

 You’ll need a mop for your floors,